StepanNaryshkov/design-patterns/README.md

 </p>
 </details>

-**Prototype** is creational design pattern which lets you copy existing objects without maling your code dependent on their classes
+**Prototype** is creational design pattern which lets you copy existing objects without making your code dependent on their classes

 <details><summary>Show code</summary>
 <p>